Sugar cookies are a tradition in our family. We make them for EVERY holiday, and this 4th of July Sugar Cookie Bar Dessert is one of our favorites!

-If you are looking for a yummy frosting recipe I always just mix 1 stick of softened butter with 1/2 c shortening, 4-5 cups confectioners sugar, 1-2 tsps of vanilla and add milk (usually just a few tablespoons) until you get it to the right consistency.
+If you’re looking for a yummy frosting recipe, I always just mix 1 stick of softened butter with 1/2 c shortening, 4-5 cups confectioners sugar, 1-2 tsps of vanilla, and then add milk (usually just a few tablespoons) until you get it to the right consistency.

 - Measure and pour ingredients

-- Older ones could run a stand mixer.
-My seven year old is a master at the kitchen aid controls.
+- Older kids can run a stand mixer.
+My seven-year-old is a master at the Kitchenaid controls!

-- Spreading the dough in the pan was a little tricky because it was a bit sticky but there’s no reason they couldn’t try.
-Manipulating dough is a great sensory experience and I’m sure they would have fun!
+- Spreading the dough in the pan was tricky because it was a bit sticky, but there’s no reason why they can’t try.
+Manipulating dough is a great sensory experience, and I’m sure they will have fun!

 - Of course there’s the frosting.
-These will need to be frosted, and you will need a frosting tester.
+These cookie bars will need to be frosted, and you will need a frosting tester!
 Frosting tester is a coveted job in our house when I make frosting.
 The frosting has to keep being tweaked and tasted until it is just so.
 No wonder it always takes so many tries to get the ‘perfect’ frosting!

 Love sugar cookies?
-Here are some other great recipes you might want to try:
+Here are some other great recipes: